kmcgillivray/a-web-pattern-language/page/A fantastic map of the web.md

 ## Toward pattern languages: Digital spaces that live echo physical spaces that live

 Indieweb nostalgia and cozyweb retreat are both responses to the same idea: that the web is worth saving, defending, and growing.
-Each stance on its own is incomplete, but together they are part of the overall fabric of the web.
-Sharing vision of a healthy, living, diverse future for the web, and how it might emerge—introducing pattern languages.
+Each stance on its own is incomplete, but they are both essential parts of the overall fabric of the web.
+Sharing a vision of a healthy, living, diverse future for the web, and how it might emerge—introducing pattern languages.

+* Self-crafted private homes, friendly backyard dinner parties, bustling activity of public squares are all essential to the map of the web.
+Erasing parts of the map would leave the web itself incomplete (start with wholeness).
+* Recognize current imbalances and tensions (privacy, safety, isolation) and look for patterns that resolve them
+* Recognize places that are vibrant, healthy, alive, and wondrous, and discover patterns present in those places
+* Share patterns and use pattern languages to be stewards of the web together